-- 16.2 Any work carried out on a keeping-in-touch day will count as a whole working day and you will be paid your normal rate of pay. - 16.3 We have no right to require you to carry out any work and you have no right to undertake any work during your maternity leave. - 16.4 Any work undertaken on keeping-in-touch days is entirely a matter for agreement between you and your Line Manager.
+Any work carried out on a keeping-in-touch day will count as a whole working day and you will be paid your normal rate of pay.

+We have no right to require you to carry out any work and you have no right to undertake any work during your maternity leave.
+Any work undertaken on keeping-in-touch days is entirely a matter for agreement between you and your line manager.

-17 Notice for ending maternity leave
+Notice for ending maternity leave

-- 17.1 You may take your full period of maternity leave entitlement and return to work at the end of the additional leave period without having to provide notice. - 17.2 If you wish to return to work earlier than the end of your additional maternity leave period, you must give at least 8-weeks' notice in writing to your Line Manager confirming the date on which you intend to return. - 17.3 If you have notified us of an early return date, but subsequently change your mind about returning to work on this date, you must give notice in writing to your Line Manager at least 8-weeks before the earlier of the date on which you intend to return and date on which you had previously given notice to return.
+You may take your full period of maternity leave entitlement and return to work at the end of the additional leave period without having to provide notice.

+If you wish to return to work earlier than the end of your additional maternity leave period, you must give at least eight weeks' notice in writing to your line manager confirming the date on which you intend to return.

+If you have notified us of an early return date, but subsequently change your mind about returning to work on this date, you must give notice in writing to your line manager at least eight weeks before the earlier of the date on which you intend to return and the date on which you had previously given notice to return.

-18 Returning to work after maternity leave
+Returning to work after maternity leave

-- 18.1 You have the right to resume working in the same job and on the same terms and conditions if returning to work from a period of ordinary maternity leave. - 18.2 If you have taken a period of additional maternity leave, you have the right to return to the same job wherever possible.
-However, if this is not reasonably practicable, we will offer you a suitable alternative job on terms and conditions that are no less favourable. - 18.3 We will write to you as the end of your maternity leave approaches to remind you of your expected date of return and the arrangements for your first day back. - 18.4 We recognise that returning to work from maternity leave after a significant period of time away from work can be challenging.
-We will take steps to ensure that your return to work is as smooth as possible and work will be handed back to you on a gradual basis. - 18.5 If you decide that you do not wish to return to work, you must give written notice of resignation as soon as possible in accordance with the terms of your contract of employment.
+You have the right to resume working in the same job and on the same terms and conditions if returning to work from a period of ordinary maternity leave.

+If you have taken a period of additional maternity leave, you have the right to return to the same job wherever possible.
+However, if this is not reasonably practicable, we will offer you a suitable alternative job on terms and conditions that are no less favourable.

+We will write to you as the end of your maternity leave approaches to remind you of your expected date of return and the arrangements for your first day back.

+We recognise that returning to work from maternity leave after a significant period of time away from work can be challenging.
+We will take steps to ensure that your return to work is as smooth as possible and work will be handed back to you on a gradual basis.

+If you decide that you do not wish to return to work, you must give written notice of resignation as soon as possible in accordance with the terms of your contract of employment.

-19 Requests for flexible working
+Requests for flexible working

-- 19.1 If, following a period of maternity leave, you feel that you would benefit from a change to your working arrangement, you should make a request for flexible working in accordance with our Flexible Working Requests Policy. - 19.2 Although we will take all reasonable steps to accommodate a request for flexible working, the full range of flexible working options will not be appropriate for all jobs across all areas of the business.
+If, following a period of maternity leave, you feel that you would benefit from a change to your working arrangement, you should make a request for flexible working in accordance with our Flexible Working Requests Policy.

+Although we will take all reasonable steps to accommodate a request for flexible working, the full range of flexible working options will not be appropriate for all jobs across all areas of the business.

-20 Shared parental leave
+Shared parental leave

-- 20.1 If you and your partner meet the eligibility and notice requirements, you may choose to end your maternity leave and pay early and take shared parental leave instead. - 20.2 This will enable you and your partner to take it in turns to have periods of leave to care for your child, return to work while your partner takes leave, or take leave at the same time as each other.
+If you and your partner meet the eligibility and notice requirements, you may choose to end your maternity leave and pay early and take shared parental leave instead.

+This will enable you and your partner to take it in turns to have periods of leave to care for your child, return to work while your partner takes leave, or take leave at the same time as each other.

-21 Data protection
+Data protection

-- 21.1 When dealing with maternity leave and pay, we will process any personal data collected in accordance with our data protection policy and our policy on processing special categories of personal data. - 21.2 In particular, we will record only the personal information required and keep the information only for as long as necessary.
+When dealing with maternity leave and pay, we will process any personal data collected in accordance with our data protection policy and our policy on processing special categories of personal data.
+In particular, we will record only the personal information required and keep the information only for as long as necessary.

-22 Review
+Review